keyestudio/KS0562F-Keyestudio-Student-Starter-Kit/wiki/2.Arduino_Tutorial/2.Projects/Project_13_Magic_Light_Cup/Project_13_Magic_Light_Cup.md

 In the program, we determine the switch state according to whether the voltage value of the analog port is higher than 2.5V (binary 512).

-Internal Structure of the Tilt Switch:：
+Internal Structure of the Tilt Switch:

 ![Img](/media/img-20230216085840.png)

 ## 13.3.
 Components Needed：